nadult/FreeFT/readme.md

 ## Building
-To compile Clang 3.7 or newer is recommended.
-G++ 4.9 or newer can also be used.
+To compile a linux environment with Clang 8.0 is recommended (G++ 9.0 or newer can also be used).
-Following libraries are required as well:
+Following libraries are required:

 * libfwk (included as submodule):
 	[https://github.com/nadult/libfwk](https://github.com/nadult/libfwk)